Menu Item Extras Overview - Lemberg Solutions

 Demo module

-This module has a submodule `mie_demo_base` for a demonstration of base features.
-There, you can find a new menu “Menu Item Extras Demo Menu” with added fields and overridden templates.
+This module has a submodule `mie_demo_base` for demonstrating base features.
+There, you can find a new menu, “Menu Item Extras Demo Menu,” with added fields and overridden templates.

 Welcome%20to%20Site%20Install%20%20%20Site%20Install.jpg